usnistgov/AGA8/index.md

 title: AGA8 Supplemental Material
 ---

-# REPOSITORY FOR THE SUPPLEMENTARY FILES TO AGA 8, 2017 EDITION
+# REPOSITORY FOR THE SUPPLEMENTARY FILES TO AGA 8, PARTS 1 & 2, 2017 EDITION

-A zipped file is available at the below URL containing the supplementary material described in Parts 1 and 2 of AGA 8 Report No. 8, titled Thermodynamic Properties of Natural Gas and Related Gases, 2017.
-The description of the contents of each folder contained in the zipped file follows.
+A zipped file is available at the below URL containing the supplementary material described in Parts 1 and 2 of AGA 8, titled Thermodynamic Properties of Natural Gas and Related Gases, 2017.
+The description of the contents of each folder in the zipped file follows.

 **THE FOLLOWING LINK IS NOT YET ACTIVE, WILL BE ACTIVATED WHEN AGA8 IS RELEASED**: